rkgofiitk/academic-issues.github.io/Topics/shortageOfSkilledProgrammers.md

   <li>They did not have faith on homegrown technology which ultimately relied on imported components, and</li>
   <li>They did not have any training on design of parallel algorithms or MPI</li>
   </ul>
 Naturally, all the efforts of Atmanirvar Bharat quickly transformed to US nirvar Bharat.
-There were also outside experts from other highly acclaimed institutions of national importance, who favoured the thinking of agencies.
-On one occasion I was challenged for trained parallel programmer by one scientist of an agency.
-I accepted his challenge and asked him to send his programmer for an upskill training.
+On one during the discussion, I was challenged by one senior scientist belonging to an agency for taking responsibility of training of parallel programmers.
+I accepted his challenge and asked him to send 20 of his programmers for an upskilling in parallel program.
 But he never sent any trainees to us.
-So, my participation to India's
-HPC-cum parallel computing ended prematurely.
+So, my participation to India's HPC-cum parallel computing ended prematurely.

 The art of programming and programming tools have undergone a sea of change from 1990s.
+Most laptops have quad core processors.
+Amazon EKS (Elastic
-Now even multicore laptops.
-Using AWS and Kubernets it is possible to acquire clusters programming on the cloud.
-Companies like Bodo (http://bodo.ai/) offers tools for automatic parallelization of Python programs.
-Bodo collobration with Xlinx brings simplicity of Python to large scale media processing.
-So with simplicity of native Python coding it provides a new approach to HPC style parallel programming.
-The idea ultimately leads us to having a bunch of intelligent people trained in classical programming skills.
-Graduates from a good school could very easily fit into the job.
-Unfortunately, the training is lacking.
-A root cause analysis will point to the fact that the educators don't have the skill to train.
+Kubernetes Services) make it possible to acquire clusters on the cloud and deploy programs on them.
+Bodo (http://bodo.ai/) offers tools for automatic parallelization of Python data analytics programs.
+Furthermore, in collobration with Xilinx (http:www.xilinx.com) Bodo brings simplicity of Python to large scale media processing.
+Using native Python coding it provides a new approach to HPC style parallel programming.
+The idea ultimately leads to a scenario where the requirement is for disciplined coder rather than higly skilled smart programmer.
+If a bunch of intelligent people trained in classical programming skills and tools can become as productive as expensive programmer.
+Any graduates from a good school could very easily fit into the job.
+Unfortunately, at most of the schools the training is poor.
+A root cause analysis will point to the fact that the educators don't have the required skill to impart the training.
 A skilled person from an average school is mostly self taught.
 What are the options left?
+An Economic Times report (https://economictimes.indiatimes.com/tech/information-tech/indian-it-firms-step-up-hiring-of-non-engineers-to-bridge-talent-shortfall/articleshow/87189175.cms) says to bridge the talent gap Indian IT firms are hiring fresh non-engineering students.
+I believe it is a polite way of saying some engineering graduates do not possess adequate skill.
+They also require retraining.
+Many head hunting firms also run finishing schools for upskilling engineering graduates.
+I am not sure if NASSCOM, AICTE, UGC, Ministry of Education and other regulatory bodies realize the problem of ill-trained Engineering graduates.
+We have do have Teacher Training Institutes.
+However, I seriously doubt whether if they really have any contributory role to upskill the educators.